ethyca/fides/README.md

 - **Privacy policies aren't just for lawyers**.
 While a company's executives and legal team define the intent of your privacy policies, it's your engineering team that must implement these policies as software.
 Fides defines a "privacy grammar" that lets engineers translate legal privacy policies into the language they understand: code.

-- **CI/CD** With Fides, you can update your policies and data systems as frequently as you (or your legal team!) needs.
+- **CI/CD**.
+With Fides, you can update your policies and data systems as frequently as you (or your legal team!) needs.
 The updated policies are evaluated during the build process; if you find a potential compromise, you can shut down the process  _before_ the changes make it into production.

+- **Build it your way.** [[CLI, API, mention white glove?]]

 - **Built to scale.** Lots of databases?
 Tons of microservices?
 Large distributed infrastructure?
 The privacy policies that you create with Fides  can be applied across the entire data ecosystem.

-## :bulb: Concepts
+## 💡 Concepts

 Your privacy policies answer the question "Can I present _this_ data to _that_ audience?"
 The answer, of course, depends on the characteristics of the data and the audience.
 Fides formalizes these characteristics as four "privacy parameters":